-The Foundation receives information technology and phone services at no charge from a company that has board members in common with trustees of the Foundation.
+During 2021, the Foundation received information technology and phone services at no charge from a company that has board members in common with trustees of the Foundation.
 These transactions occur in the normal course of business and were not material to the financial statements.
 Beginning in 2022, the Foundation has contracted these services from an unrelated vendor.